Wouldn't it be nice to make money from home, have more freedom, more time and independence?

 And why stop at 1 billion?
 Why not put 10 billion in and get 100 billion out?

-And, even best investors in the world rarely get returns of 100%... especially after you add up all the investments that went bad.
-And, if they did somehow find a way to do it, you can be certain they're not going to package it and sell it online for a couple hundred bucks.
+Even the best investors in the world rarely (if ever) get returns of 100%... especially after you add up all the investments that went bad.

 And here's why the numbers don't add up.

 If they really had this golden goose money machine, this "proven" done-for-you system, the obvious thing to do, would be to keep throwing money into it.